py5coding/py5book/integrations/matplotlib.md

 [Matplotlib](https://matplotlib.org/) is a widely used library for creating high quality static, animated, and interactive data visualizations.
 It has a long history within the Python community.
-Matplotlib's contributions to the scientific community cannot be understated.
+Matplotlib's contributions to the scientific community cannot be overstated.
 Integrating matplotlib into py5 creates many exciting possibilities.

 In the future, matplotlib will have even more integrations with py5, beyond